dcarpintero/taxonomy-completion/README.md

 ## 6. Generating a Taxonomy

-To create a hierarchical taxonomy, we craft a prompt to guide [Claude Sonnet 3.5](https://docs.anthropic.com/en/docs/welcome) in organizing the identified research topics corresponding to each cluster, into a hierarchical scheme:
+To create a hierarchical taxonomy, we craft a prompt to guide [Claude Sonnet 3.5](https://docs.anthropic.com/en/docs/welcome) in organizing the identified research topics corresponding to each cluster into a hierarchical scheme:

 ```python
 from langchain_core.prompts import PromptTemplate